lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Domain Separators {#sec-domain}

 The KEM combiner defined in section {{sec-kem-combiner}} requires a domain separator `domSep` input.
 The following table shows the HEX-encoded domain separator for each Composite KEM AlgorithmID; to use it, the value should be HEX-decoded and used in binary form.
+The domain separator is simply the DER encoding of the composite algorithm OID.

-TODO: is this correct @John? -- The domain separator values are the SHA-256 hash of the DER encoding of the corresponding composite algorithm OID.
+EDNOTE: Should the domain separator values be the SHA-256 hash of the DER encoding of the corresponding composite algorithm OID?
+That way they would be fixed-length even if the OIDs are different lengths.
+See https://github.com/lamps-wg/draft-composite-sigs/issues/19

 | Composite KEM AlgorithmID | Domain Separator (in Hex encoding)|
 | ----------- | ----------- |